matthew-w-lee/sec_database_parser/README.md

 # SEC Filing Database and Parser
 [view demo](https://www.google.com)
 ## About
-This project provides a database and parsers for pulling financial data from filings submitted with the U.S. Securities and Exchange Commission ("SEC") programmatically.
+This project provides a database and parsers for programatically pulling financial data from filings submitted with the U.S. Securities and Exchange Commission ("SEC").

 This project is built on top of OpenEDGAR by LexPredict, a Django framework for building databases from EDGAR that can automate the retrieval and parsing of EDGAR forms.
-A Jupyter Notebook as a user interface, communicating with the Django app via a minimal REST HTTP API.
+A Jupyter Notebook is used as a user interface, communicating with the Django app via a minimal REST HTTP API.

 ## Built With
 * [OpenEDGAR by LexPredict](https://github.com/LexPredict/openedgar)